The photo of the two sellers of Prickly pears (Fichi D’India) was taken in the market of Siracusa (Syracuse).

-Sicilians love them and those of you who have travelled to Sicily would have seen them growing all over the countryside, eaten them after the meal in restaurants (as the cleansing fruit) and seen them for sale from the back of trucks on roadsides and in markets.
-They also grow in Calabria and in Puglia (all in the South of Italy).
+Sicilians love them, and those who’ve travelled to Sicily would have seen them growing in the countryside, and sold from trucks on roadsides and in markets.
+They also grow in Calabria and Puglia (all in southern Italy).

 Place the prickly pears in a bowl of water to clean – this also helps to remove some of the spines.
-My father used to soak them in water overnight but I do not think that this is necessary.
+My father used to soak them in water overnight but an hour or two should suffice.

 Remove the fruit with tongs.